-Regarding transportation issues, Michael Shaw has worked on the Regional Transportation Investment District (RTID), project-specific funding, Regional Mobility Grants, and various operational transit issues.
-He helped staff last year's Connecting Washington Task Force, and several Joint Transportation Committee studies, including the 2010 study on alternative transportation funding options.
+Regarding transportation issues, Michael Shaw has worked on the Regional Transportation Investment District (RTID) transit issues.
+He staffed Connecting Washington Task Force, and several Joint Transportation Committee studies, including the 2010 study on alternative transportation funding options.
+He has over eight years of transit lobbying experience.
 During the legislative session, Michael Shaw has regular weekly meetings with transportation committee chairs and has close ties to most of their committee staff.